fabmob/standard-covoiturage/standard-covoiturage_specification.md

 transport operator website or app.
 The booking feed mechanism relies on an [Open ID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) identity layer where the Provider is the MaaS platform, subsequently referred to as "MaaS connect".
-See section [TODO ref]() for further information.
+See [the dedicated section](#33-authentication-across-platforms-maas-connect) for further information.

 A transport operator offering booking by deep link MUST accept authentification via "MaaS connect".